Reusing steps with library checkpoints

 # Making the most of library checkpoints

-In your journeys you may make use of variables from test data or from the "store" command.
-For example, you might generate a random username, store it in a variable, and then use it to sign up in your application, then login.
+In your journeys, you may make use of variables from test data or from the Store command.
+For example, you might generate a random username, store it in a variable, and then use it to sign up in your application, then log in.

-Any variables defined before the library checkpoint will be available to it.
-Library checkpoints may also set variables too.
-This allows you to create library checkpoints that accept variables: for example, you can create a library checkpoint that logs in using the variables $email
+too.
+This allows you to create library checkpoints that accept variables: for example, you can create a library

 and $password

-so you do not need to hard-code them in the library checkpoint.
+so you do not need to hard-code them in the

-As your library belongs to your project and not just your goal, naming your library Checkpoints carefully is important.
-Choose names that make it clear what effect the library checkpoint will have, for example, "Login to internal portal with test user credentials" makes it clear what application, page, and data the checkpoint uses.
+As your library belongs to your project and not just your goal, naming your library checkpoints carefully is important.
+Choose names that make it clear what effect the library checkpoint will have.
+For example, “Login to internal portal with test user credentials” makes it clear what application, page, and data the checkpoint uses.

 The shared first checkpoint of the journey is automatically added by Virtuoso and cannot be made a library checkpoint.
-This is to ensure that your goal's properties (like starting URL) don't accidentally fall out of sync with the steps in your journey.
-If you would like to use a library checkpoint to start your journey, you can add it immediately after the first checkpoint, then use the "New journey from here" button to automatically populate new journeys with it.
+This is to ensure that your goal’s properties (like the starting URL) do not accidentally fall out of sync with the steps in your journey.
+If you would like to use a library checkpoint to start your journey, you can add it immediately after the first checkpoint; then use the New journey from here button to automatically populate new journeys with it.